 Do Everest offer interest free credit or a buy now, pay later option?

-We do not offer Buy Now Pay Later.
-However, for a limited time only, we are delighted to offer interest free credit as part of our Home Solutions Finance.
+We do not offer Buy Now Pay Later or interest free credit.
+However, we do offer you the chance to pay in affordable monthly payments.
 See our Everest Home Solutions section for more information.